Exciton-assisted optomechanics with suspended carbon nanotubes: Exciton effective model

-The symmetric tip electrode configuration sketched in Fig.~\ref{fig:tips} with voltages $V_1$ and $V_2$ allows independent tuning of $E_\perp$ and $E_\parallel$ as the reflection symmetries imply that they are determined respectively by $(V_1-V_2)/2$ and $(V_1+V_2)/2$.
-For the parameters that allow to confine the exciton's center of mass (CM), $E_\perp(z)$ and $E_\parallel(z)$ can be regarded as constant across the CNT's cross section and the length scale over which they vary appreciably is much larger than the excitonic Bohr radius.
-It follows that for sufficiently weak magnitudes (see below): (i) the effect of $E_\parallel$ is dominated by intrasubband virtual transitions whose effect on the CM motion can be treated adiabatically, while (ii) $E_\perp$ leads to a weak perturbation $\propto e^{\pm i\varphi}$ that only induces intersubband virtual transitions.
+We turn now to the analysis of the quantum confinement of the exciton's CM motion induced by an applied inhomogeneous electrostatic field.
+The symmetric tip electrode configuration sketched in Fig.~\ref{fig:tips} with voltages $V_1$ and $V_2$ allows independent tuning of $E_\perp$ and $E_\parallel$ as the reflection symmetries imply that their magnitudes are determined, respectively, by $(V_2-V_1)/2$ and $(V_2+V_1)/2$.
+In order to generate a Stark-shift induced excitonic quantum dot, we consider parameters such that the length scale over which $E_\perp$ and $E_\parallel$ vary appreciably is much larger than the CNT radius $R$ (i.e.~they can be regarded as constant across the CNT's cross section) and larger than the excitonic Bohr radius.
+It follows that for sufficiently weak magnitudes (see below): (i) the effect of $E_\parallel$ is dominated by intrasubband virtual transitions whose effect on the CM motion can be treated adiabatically, while (ii) $E_\perp$ leads to a perturbation $\propto e^{\pm i\varphi}$ that only induces intersubband virtual transitions.